ELECTRIFICATION OF TRANSPORT

 Figure 2

-You might have trouble distinguishing between domestic, short haul and long haul flights.
-London Heathrow to Edinburgh = domestic (530km); London to Berlin (900km) = short haul; London to New York (5,500km) = long haul.
-(Apologies if that was obvious.)
+Flights: London Heathrow to Edinburgh = domestic (530km); London to Berlin (900km) = short haul; London to New York (5,500km) = long haul.

 Cutting carbon emissions in the transport sector is one of the toughest climate change challenges we face.
 But it must be done and fast.
 In 2020, 64% of global oil production was consumed by transport.
 Click on the links below to discover the current progress in electrification of different types of transport.